 - 3.1.1.
 Students must enrol with the University at the beginning of their studies, and re-enrol at the beginning of each following academic year of their course, in accordance with instructions issued by the University.
 A student must also register for a course of study with the University, and for the modules associated with that course.
 A student who is not registered for a course cannot be enrolled with the University. - 3.1.2.
-The student name recorded at enrolment and registration will normally be the name in the student's passport.
+The student name recorded at enrolment and registration will normally be the name in the student's passport or government issued identification.
 For students holding a Student Visa, or those with another immigration status, it is mandatory that the University registers the student in the name in the student's passport. - 3.1.3.
 All letters, transcripts, certificates and awards shall be issued in the name under which a student is enrolled.
 The University requires students to produce documentary evidence of identity upon initial enrolment; this may be required in advance. - 3.1.4.
-Any request to record a change of name must be made in writing, or by any other valid means, and supported by appropriate documentary evidence. - 3.1.5.
+Any request to record a change of name during a course of study must be made in writing, or by any other valid means, and supported by appropriate documentary evidence. - 3.1.5.
 Once a student has graduated, their certificate will be issued in the name with which they are enrolled.
-If graduates or diplomates subsequently change their name, a new certificate will not be re-issued unless this change is a result of gender re-assignment or witness protection. - 3.1.6.
-Students are required to notify the University of their permanent home and term- time addresses upon enrolment, and shall inform the University in writing, or by any other valid means (for example via the MyRegistry website), of any subsequent changes of address. - 3.1.7.
-All letters, transcripts, certificates and awards issued by the University will be in English even when the language of instruction or assessment is not English. - 3.1.8.
+If graduates or diplomates subsequently change their name, a new certificate will not be re-issued unless this change is a result of administrative error, gender re-assignment or witness protection. - 3.1.6.
+Requests for changes of name on the grounds of administrative error should normally be made within 3 months of the award being issued. - 3.1.7.
+Students are required to notify the University of their permanent home and term- time addresses upon enrolment, and shall inform the University in writing, or by any other valid means (for example via the MyRegistry website), of any subsequent changes of address. - 3.1.8.
+All letters, transcripts, certificates and awards issued by the University will be in English even when the language of instruction or assessment is not English. - 3.1.9.
 Students who have not complied with all University requirements for enrolment or reenrolment may be temporarily enrolled and registered for a specified period of time (normally within 2 weeks) during which they may attend and use University facilities.
-Students who do not produce the required documents within the specified deadline may be withdrawn from the University. - 3.1.9.
+Students who do not produce the required documents within the specified deadline may be withdrawn from the University. - 3.1.10.
 In exceptional circumstances, a student may be registered for a course of study but not enrolled (normally where a student has deferred, or is resitting).
 Where termination of a student's registration occurs, enrolment is also terminated.